Original Air Date: November 13, 2020

 - The opening scene of the Razor Crest nearly crashing into Trask is an homage to Apollo 13.

 - The large harbor cranes on Trask are actually repurposed AT-ATs.
 Note: the original cranes in the classic Star Wars were based on the harbor machinery in Oakland, CA.

 - Katee Sackhoff had a difficult time playing Bo-Katan, whom she previously voiced in more than one Star Wars animated series.
 Of course she most famously played Starbuck in Battlestar Galactica.

 - As in the previous episode, there are two more brief allusions to Ridley Scott’s Alien in this episode with a similar xenomorphic “face-hugger” creature which latches onto Baby Yoda for a moment.

 - Titus Welliver of Lost and Deadwood fame plays the anonymous Imperial captain who kills himself instead of revealing information to Bo-Katan about Moff Gideon.

-- This episode’s title “The Heiress” is a reference to Bo-Katan’s relationship to the leadership of Mandalore.
+- This episode’s title “The Heiress” is a reference to Bo-Katan’s relationship with the leadership of Mandalore.